Nurzigma

 The active substance in Nurzigma, pridopidine, activates a protein called sigma-1 receptor (S1R).
 S1R is found inside the cells and is involved in cellular processes that contribute to the health and survival of nerve cells.
 By activating S1R, pridopidine was expected to improve cellular processes that are involved in nerve cell damage and Huntington’s disease.

 The company presented results from a main study involving 499 adults aged 25 years and older with early Huntington’s disease.
 Patients in the study were given either Nurzigma or placebo (a dummy treatment).
 The main measure of effectiveness was the change in the total functional capacity (TFC) score after 65 weeks of treatment.
-The TFC score measures how well a person with diseases that affect the nervous system can perform daily tasks and activities.
+The TFC score measures how well a person with a disease that affects the nervous system can perform daily tasks and activities.
 The company also presented results from analyses in a subgroup of 208 patients from the main study, namely adults with early Huntington’s disease who were not treated with antidopaminergic medicines.
 In addition, the company presented results from 3 supportive studies in adults with Huntington’s disease.

-The Agency considered that the main study and the supportive studies failed to provide evidence that Nurzigma is effective in patients with early Huntington’s disease.
+At the time of the initial evaluation, the Agency considered that the main study and the supportive studies failed to provide evidence that Nurzigma is effective in patients with early Huntington’s disease.
 The Agency noted that the validity and relevance of the results of the analyses in the subgroup of patients (adults with early Huntington’s disease who were not treated with antidopaminergic medicines) from the main study have not been demonstrated.

 Therefore, the Agency’s opinion was that the effectiveness of Nurzigma had not been demonstrated.
 Although the company applied for a conditional marketing authorisation, the medicine did not meet the criteria for granting this type of authorisation.
 As a result, the Agency recommended refusing the conditional marketing authorisation.